Here's Why Biogen Inc. (BIIB) Fell More Than Broader Market

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.51% lower within the past month.
-Biogen Inc. presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 1.6% downward.
+Biogen Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Looking at valuation, Biogen Inc. is presently trading at a Forward P/E ratio of 14.46.
-This denotes a discount relative to the industry's average Forward P/E of 22.45.
+With respect to valuation, Biogen Inc. is currently being traded at a Forward P/E ratio of 14.28.
+This indicates a discount in contrast to its industry's Forward P/E of 22.69.

-Investors should also note that BIIB has a PEG ratio of 1.87 right now.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.51 as of yesterday's close.
+Meanwhile, BIIB's PEG ratio is currently 1.85.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+By the end of yesterday's trading, the Medical - Biomedical and Genetics industry had an average PEG ratio of 1.47.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-With its current Zacks Industry Rank of 85, this industry ranks in the top 34% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 80, finds itself in the top 32% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report